 💡Cooking tips and recipe FAQs

-My kids like this dish mild, so that's how I've created the Italian Sausage Pasta recipe.
+My kids like this dish mild, so the recipe, as written, is mild and not spicy.
 But you can easily add more spices & herbs for a punch of flavor and a little more kick.
-For example, add fresh tarragon or sage for an herbaceous fall flavor or some red pepper flakes for a little spice.
-You can also use spicy Italian sausage if you want extra heat.
+For example, add fresh tarragon or sage for an herbaceous fall flavor.
+Want it spicy?
+Add some red pepper flakes for a little spice.

 Love cheese?
 Sprinkle parmesan cheese or asiago cheese on the cooked dish and place it in a 400 degree oven (middle rack) for about 7-8 minutes to melt the cheese.

-To make this Italian Sausage Pasta recipe dairy-free, you can use some of my favorite dairy-free food substitutions.
+To make this rigatoni with Italian sausage recipe dairy-free, you can use some of my favorite dairy-free food substitutions.
 Like this dairy-free grated parmesan alternative.

-This pasta will keep for up to days in the refrigerator in an airtight container.
-You can either reheat it in the microwave or over medium heat in a skillet.
+This pasta will keep for up to 2 days in the refrigerator in an airtight container.
+You can either reheat it in the microwave the next day or over medium heat in a skillet.
 Adding a couple of tablespoons of water to soften the pasta and heat it more evenly.

 🍽 Serving ideas